alber70g/reless-js/README.md

 # Reless-js
-A state management library, inspired by Flux architecture and the Redux implementation, but this implementation gets rid of the `actions` and `dispatch`-function for these actions.
+A state management library, inspired by Flux architecture and the Redux implementation.

+This implementation slightly deviates from the Flux spec, and doesn't work with actions and dispatching of actions.
+In Reless you can semi-directly call a reducer with some payload, while still keeping a single state, the unidirectional dataflow and possibilities to use the Redux-devtools.

 - [Reless-js](#reless-js)
   - [Concepts](#concepts)